BianoBonzoIII/Bop-It/README.md

 ![alt text](screenshots/result.png "")

 # Conclusion
-Based on our results, we can conclude that the algorithm is indeed O(n) runtime.
-As the size of the matrix increases, the resulting line steadily increases at a linear rate for most of the tests.
-However, near the end the data begins to be a bit random, spiking up them falling down again.
+Based on our results, we can conclude that the algorithm is indeed O(n) runtime for the worst and middle cases.
+As the size of the matrix increases, the resulting line steadily increases at a linear rate for both the worst case and middle case scenarios.
+However, towards the end of the data, the line becomes a bit random, spiking up and back down.
+Despite the few ocassional spikes, the line is generally constant.